Grégoire Mour

 As a member of the Studio de l'Opéra de Lyon between 2017 and 2019, he performed the roles of Uldino (Attila) and Abdallo (Nabucco) under the direction of Daniele Rustioni at the Opéra de Lyon and at the Théâtre des Champs-Élysées, the roles of the Prince and the Jester (Respighi's Sleeping Beauty) under the direction of Philippe Forget, and Torquemada (Ravel's L'Heure Espagnole) under the direction of Jonathan Stockhammer; He has also recently performed the roles of Borsa (Rigoletto), Rodolphe (Guillaume Tell), Marshal Trac (Le Roi Carotte by Offenbach) and the Young Prisoner (From the House of the Dead by Leos Janácek) in this same house.

-Also a laureate of the Académie de la voix 2020 at the Fondation des Treilles, he received advice from soprano Annick Massis, directors Ivan Alexandre, Alain Perroux and Julien Benhamou.
+A laureate of the Académie de la voix 2020 at the Fondation des Treilles, he received advice from soprano Annick Massis, directors Ivan Alexandre, Alain Perroux and Julien Benhamou.

 Also interested in the musical repertoire, he performed the role of Uncle Ian in the world premiere of Bernardo's Pourquoi j'ai mangé mon père?, Bernstein's West Side Story at the Théâtre du Châtelet with the English company Vivo d'Arte, and the title role of Gershwin in a show based on the composer's music.